 - Comfort is King: In general the suit must be comfortable from crotch to shoulder.
 It should not restrict your shoulder mobility or shoulder/arm reach.

-- Size matters: Follow the size charts and options for the brand you look at on the Wiggle website.
-Your weight will be more relevant than your height.
-(Think racing weight too.)
-If you fall between 2 sizes then probably consider the larger size for comfort.
-If you have worn the suits before and are looking for a ‘performance’ suit then opt for the smaller size.
+- Size matters: Follow the size charts and options for the brand you're looking for on Wiggle.
+Your weight will be more relevant than your height (think racing weight too).
+If you fall between two sizes, then consider the larger size for comfort.
+If you have worn the suits before and are looking for a ‘performance’ suit, then opt for the smaller size.

 - Big brands: Wiggle stock most of the main brands, all of which have a range of suits from entry level through to elite.
-Look out for the following brands.
-2XU, Aqua Sphere, Blueseventy, McNett, Orca, Sailfish, Speedo, TYR, Zone3 and Zoot.
+Look out for blueseventy, Zone3, dhb, Sailfish, and Speedo.